'We don't want any confusion': Indiginous gin to change company name

 Yesterday, Indiginous Gin co-director Gavin Bradley said they would get rid of the label of the bottle, described as "offensive", by a leading Māori cultural adviser.

-The company was reluctant to give up the name which they wanted to keep as they had been to exhaustive efforts to retain it, including getting approval by the Māori Advisory Committee of the Intellectual Property Office of New Zealand.
+The company was reluctant to give up the name which it wanted to keep as it had been to exhaustive efforts to retain it, including getting approval by the Māori Advisory Committee of the Intellectual Property Office of New Zealand.

-However, there had been such an avalanche of complaints, the company even temporarily disabled their social media channels.
+However, there had been such an avalanche of complaints, the company even temporarily disabled its social media channels.

 READ MORE: